Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

 Isolating finger movements is a key step to mastering many fine motor activities.
 Playing a musical instrument, typing on a keyboard, doing needlework and craft work all require finger dexterity and isolated movements of the fingers.

-Here are two activities that may help your child to isolate movement of the fingers:
+Here are some activities that may help your child to isolate movement of the fingers:

-Please note that these activities aim to isolate movement of ALL the fingers, to help with keyboarding and playing a musical instrument.
-For more specific use of just the tripod fingers for pencil control, please see this page of my site.
+For more specific use of just the tripod fingers for pencil control, please see my tripod finger exercises.

 If you are at all concerned about your child's fine motor skills, please consult an occupational therapist.
 These activities are meant to enhance your child's development, not substitute for therapy!